Terms and Conditions of Sale

 9.4.2.
 Right to rectification, erasure, and right to be forgotten

-Clients of the Publisher have the option to request the correction, update, restriction, or deletion of their personal data, which may, where applicable, be inaccurate, incorrect, incomplete, or outdated.
+The Publisher's Clients may request the rectification, updating, blocking, or deletion of their personal data, which may, where appropriate, be inaccurate, incorrect, incomplete, or obsolete.

-Clients of the Publisher may also define general and specific instructions regarding the fate of their personal data after their death.
+The Publisher's Clients may also define general and specific directives regarding the fate of their personal data after their death.
 Where applicable, the heirs of a deceased person may request that the death of their relative be taken into account and/or that the necessary updates be made.

 To assist them in their process, Clients will find here a sample letter prepared by the CNIL.